kivy/kivy/doc/sources/contribute-unittest.rst

 thing to do can be to write a minimal case showing the issue and to ask core devs if the behaviour shown is intended or a real bug.
-If you write your code as a `unittest <http://docs.python.org/2/library/unittest.html>`_ , it will prevent the bug from coming back unnoticed in the future, and wil make Kivy a better, stronger project.
+If you write your code as a `unittest <http://docs.python.org/2/library/unittest.html>`_ , it will prevent the bug from coming back unnoticed in the future, and will make Kivy a better, stronger project.
 Writing a unittest may be a really good way to get familiar with Kivy while doing something useful.